Investipal/investipal-website/src/content/blog/investipal-vs-nitrogen-riskalyze-comparison.md

 <p id="">Nitrogen does offer IPS generation, but it requires switching to a separate module and workflow after creating proposals.
 This means re-entering or confirming client data and investment parameters in a different part of the platform.</p>

-<p id="">Investipal generates proposals, IPS, and Reg BI disclosures from the same data source in one unified workflow.
+<p id="">Investipal generates proposals, IPS, and <a href="https://www.sec.gov/rules-regulations/2019/06/regulation-best-interest" target="_blank" rel="noopener">Reg BI</a> disclosures from the same data source in one unified workflow.
 Once you've scanned statements and built a proposed portfolio, all compliance documentation is created simultaneously without switching modules or re-entering data.
 This reduces compliance lag, ensures consistency between documents, and saves time.
 Learn more about <a href="/features/investment-policy-statements">automated IPS generation</a> and <a href="/features/regulation-best-interest-generator">Reg BI workflows</a>.</p>

 <h3 id="">3.
 Complete Client Onboarding Workflows</h3>